Ahmad9bh/Celebrate/README.md

 ### What CI runs

-- Prisma schema application in `backend/`:
-  - Fallback path for reliability: `npx prisma db push --force-reset --skip-generate`.
-  - TODO: Switch back to `npx prisma migrate deploy` when migrations are stable.
+- __Schema setup (backend)__
+  - Uses DIRECT (non-pooled) URL for Prisma CLI.
+  - Applies schema via `db push` to an isolated schema name per job: `&schema=<job>_${{ github.run_id }}`.
+  - Note: we pin Prisma CLI to 5.22.x for stability.
+Upgrade to 6.x later with the migration guide.
+- __Backend tests (Vitest)__
-- Backend unit tests from `backend/` with pooled DB URL.
+  - Runs with pooled URL.
+  - Forces `PRISMA_CLIENT_ENGINE_TYPE=binary` for maximum stability on Windows/CI.
+  - Ignores env files by setting `PRISMA_IGNORE_ENV_FILES=1` and loads `backend/.env.test` explicitly where needed.
+- __Frontend E2E (Playwright)__
+  - Starts backend on port 4000 and Next.js on port 3000.
+  - In CI, Next.js is built and started in production mode (disables dev HMR to avoid React invalid-hook errors).
-- Frontend Playwright E2E from `frontend/` (browsers installed in CI, HTML report uploaded on failure).
+  - Uploads HTML report and raw `test-results` on failure for debugging.

 ### Notes

-- Do NOT commit real `.env` files.
-All sensitive values should be provided via GitHub Actions secrets.
+- __Do not commit__ real `.env` files.
+Use GitHub Actions secrets.
-- Prisma CLI must use the DIRECT (non-pooled) URL; applications/tests should use the pooled URL.
+- __Prisma CLI must use the DIRECT URL__; apps/tests should use the pooled URL.
-- Node modules are cached in CI via `actions/setup-node` with `cache: npm`.
+- Node modules are cached in CI via `actions/setup-node`.
+- Schemas are isolated per job/run to prevent test interference.

-Prisma versioning: CI currently pins `prisma@5.22.0` for CLI steps in `.github/workflows/ci.yml`.
+Prisma versioning: CI currently pins `prisma@5.22.0`.
 Ignore local upgrade prompts to v6 until we coordinate a repo-wide upgrade.

 ## Health Endpoints